 Ingredients for Pan De Coco Filling

-- Brown Sugar-Brown sugar gives the filling a nicely well-rounded sweetness that will keep you coming back.
-Light brown sugar has a more mild flavor that is perfect for this bread, but dark brown sugar also works well in a pinch.
+- Brown Sugar-Brown sugar gives the filling a well-rounded sweetness that will keep you returning.
+Light brown sugar has a mild flavor that is perfect for this bread, but dark brown sugar also works well in a pinch.

 - Coconut Meat-You can’t have pan de coco without coconut!
 Shredded coconut meat gives the bread its delectable texture and irresistible flavor.